AventarWu/learngit/readme.txt

 add a another line

 change one line
-create new branch is quick
+create new branch is quick & simple